SUNSET OF FURMANKIND

 “Spread out, dear,” Marcy told her softly.
 “All three of your housemates have already done this.”

 “Jon, close your eyes,” Kristen pleaded.
-The red-haired man gave her a brief grin and then made an exaggerated show of putting both hands over his eyes.
+The man gave her a brief grin and then made an exaggerated show of putting both hands over his eyes.

 “Thank you,” she said at last.
 “Now keep them there.”
 Then, slowly and with great embarrassment, she spread out her arms and legs as instructed, keeping her eyes firmly upon Jon's face to make sure he did not peek.